The number of particles in activated random walk on the complete graph: Introduction and main results

 Our main results, Theorems \ref{thm:main} and \ref{thm:shift} below, give a detailed characterisation of the support of the stationary distribution $\mu$.
 Note that although Theorem \ref{thm:shift} supersedes Theorem \ref{thm:main}, we prefer to state both, for two reasons.
 On the one hand, Theorem~\ref{thm:main} is easier to prove, and on the other hand, the upper bound on the support provided by Theorem \ref{thm:main} is used as input in the proof of the more precise bounds of Theorem \ref{thm:shift}.

 \begin{theorem}[Law of large numbers] There exists some sequence $(\alpha_N)_{N\in\mathbb{N}}$ depending only on $\lambda$ and satisfying $\alpha_N=O(\sqrt{N\log N})$, such that,

 where

-\end{theorem} In other words, independently of the initial number of particles at time zero (which may be much larger or smaller than $\rho_c N$), the system converges to a critical state in which the number of particles \textit{concentrates} around the value $\frac{\lambda}{1+ \lambda} N$ staying within a window of size at most $O( \sqrt{ N \log N} )$, and thus much smaller than the number of particles.
+\end{theorem} In other words, independently of the initial number of particles at time zero (which may be much larger or smaller than $\rho_c N$), the system converges to a critical state in which the number of particles \textit{concentrates} around the value $\frac{\lambda}{1+ \lambda} N$ {with fluctuations of order at most} $O( \sqrt{ N \log N} )$, and thus much smaller than the number of particles.

 Our second theorem characterises the lower order shift in the number of sleeping particles more precisely and in particular shows that, at stationarity, the particle density is slightly \emph{above} $\rho_c$.